emutchek/MaraudersAtSea/CMPU_203_PirateGame/doc/FIRE_IN_THE_HOLE.md

 <ul>
 <li>They need to be able to launch the inventory/map/pause screen while they're reading an obstacle card or else how will
 they know if they have the stuff</li>
-<li>Add rubber/steel-like resource to glossary and give name</li>
-<li>Move Ship use case is entangled with add inventory-
-low key the same thing-- fix?? change??</li>
 <li>If they refuse to put something on the map, we still need to know they got there</li>
-<li>The choice to do the right thing comes 50-75% of the way through, not the very end, but it will end the game early</li>
+<li>The choice to do the right thing comes 50-75% of the way through, not the very end, but it WILL end the game early</li>
-<li>Make an encounters use case to deal with obstacles, resources, etc. and then subfunctions</li>
 </ul>

+### Random to dos
+<li>Add rubber/steel-like resource to glossary and give name</li>

+### Islands
+Map class uses for loop to create and initialize all the islands Where is the list of story scenes?

+Grid

 ### Game Class
 <ul>